Published: Oct 2018

 You can have the same yummy pizza from the Avatara restarunt (described above) on the go by visiting their food truck.
 I think their menu might be a little smaller than in the restaurant but they still have my favourite Crusty Cowboy pizza!
-My husband who works downtown frequents Avatara Food Truck and I am always jealous when he tells me he had Avatara for lunch!
-Please send your truck to Seton so I can go for lunch and make him drool for a change.
-I recently heard that Calgary is getting a second Avatara food truck!
+My husband who works downtown frequents Avatara Food Truck in the summer.
+I am always jealous when he tells me he had Avatara for lunch!
+Hey Avatara… please send your truck to Seton so I can go for lunch and make him drool for a change.
+I recently heard that Calgary may be getting a second Avatara food truck!
 Maybe my dreams will come true next spring when food truck season kicks off again?
 See you in Seton guys?

 You will not walk away from the Arepa Boss Food Truck hungry!
 My husband learned that he had to change to a smaller order of yuca fries so that he could finish his Venezuelan arepa at lunch (even then he then can’t finish it sometimes)!
 The first time he had Arepa Boss for lunch (with a large fries) he called home to make sure I wasn’t planning a big supper because he was so full.
 Thank you Arepa Boss for feeding my husband so well for me.

 We have not managed to try the Arepas Ranch food truck yet!
 According to their website they are gluten free and they also have vegan and vegetarian options.
 I hope we can find them out and about next food truck season to try their freshly made artisan Arepas!